instana/android-agent/README.md

     // For further calls and functions see the documentation }
 ```

+## More

-For the whole documentation see the [Instana Flutter API](https://www.instana.com/docs/mobile_app_monitoring/flutter_api)
+The complete documentation for this package can be found in: [Instana Flutter API](https://www.instana.com/docs/mobile_app_monitoring/flutter_api)

-You can also check out the [Flutter example](https://github.com/instana/flutter-agent/tree/main/example) in this repository.
+Please also check out the [Flutter example](https://github.com/instana/flutter-agent/tree/main/example) in this repository for a simple usage demonstration.